Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Results

-We can now take the LL energies plotted in Fig. 5(a) for valley $a$ and, using Eq.
-6 with $\tilde{k}_{\nu} = \sqrt{2e \hbar \nu B / \hbar}$, plot the $E$($k$) curve.
-This is shown in Fig. 7(a).
-Going through a parallel process to obtain LL energies for valley $b$ (see Supplementary Note 3), we plot the corresponding curve in Fig. 7(b).
-For each valley's dispersion plot we use a linear fit of the form $E=\tilde{v}_{a}\tilde{k}_{a} + E_{a}$ to estimate the energy $E_{a}$ of the bottom of the band at the Brillouin zone boundary, and the velocity $\tilde{v}_{a}$ around the band contours near $E_{\mathrm{F}}$.
-The results of the linear fit are shown in each panel of Fig. 7.
-We find that $E_{a}$ and $E_{b}$ differ by $\SI{2.5}{meV}$ [c.f.
-Figs. 3(a) and (b)], and the difference between $\tilde{v}_{a}$ and $\tilde{v}_{b}$ is negligible.

-This information can be used to add a valley degree-of-freedom to the model described by Eq.
-6. The ways of doing this could have been i) to add a rigid, valley dependent energy shift $\delta_{\mathrm{valley}}$, or ii) to include a valley dependent modification of the band velocity (with a third option being a combination of these effects).
-The results of the linear fitting show that a valley dependent difference in velocities can be safely excluded, and the total LL spectrum is then given by
+A valley degree-of-freedom can be added to the model described by Eqn.
+7. The ways of doing this could have been i) to add a rigid, valley dependent energy shift $\delta_{\mathrm{valley}}$, or ii) to include a valley dependent modification of the band velocity (with a third option being a combination of these effects).
+The results of the linear fitting above show that a valley dependent difference in velocities can be safely excluded, and the total LL spectrum is then given by